front-end-summer19/all-the-news-react/README.md

 export default Story;
 ```

-## Multiple Sections
+## Loading

-Currently our app only renders the arts section.
-We need to code the navbar tabs to communicate with App in order to call fetch for additional sections.

-But first, it is important that we allow that data to be fetched before we try to render the rest of the application.
+Allow data to be fetched before we try to render the rest of the application.

 Let's switch the isLoading piece of state to true while the fetch operation is under way and set it to false once the operation has completed.